Physical Therapy after Ankle Sprain

 Why is proprioception and ligament health so important?

 We have discussed proprioception in previous blogs, but it is so important to be educated on it.
 Proprioception refers to the communication from the ankle (ligaments) up to the brain.
-The receptors in the ligaments relay the position of the ankle to the brain.
+The ligament receptors relay the ankle’s position to the brain.
 The stronger this communication is, the less likely an injury is to occur because the brain understands the ankle may be in a dangerous position and can quickly change position before damage is done.

 What does Block Sports have to offer?